input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2022-06-17.md

 ### WALLETS AND SERVICES

 The **Daedalus** team finished the upgrade implementation of Webpack 5.
 They continued working on the implementation of Matomo for collecting analytics data and worked on electron-rebuild to allow specifying [Node.js](Node.js) versions.
-On the **Lace Desktop**, the team finished implementing nix and resumed the API abstraction layer between the Lace UI components and the Cardano wallet backend.
+On the **Lace Desktop**, the team finished implementing Nix and resumed the API abstraction layer between the Lace UI components and the Cardano wallet backend.

 The **Lace** light wallet platform was presented at Consensus in Austin, TX last week.
 In case you missed it, make sure to watch its [presentation](https://www.youtube.com/watch?v=Q4Z83TSdEfg) by Charles Hoskinson and Alex Apeldoorn.
 You can also [sign up for updates](https://www.lace.io/?utm_campaign=Lace%20Platform&utm_source=IOG&utm_medium=blog&utm_term=lace&utm_content=registration%20is%20live) to find out when Lace becomes available.